Dallas area Probate – What do you do when a family member passes away in the Dallas County, Texas area?

 If the family member did not leave a will, the process is very similar.
 However, if the decedent died without a will, the probate attorney will have to take a few extra steps as part of the process.
 These extra steps generally mean that the attorney fees and probate court costs will be higher in the absence of a will.

 Can You Avoid Probate?

 Avoiding probate is fairly common in Dallas County, TX.
 There are several probate alternatives that may be available in your situation.
-Some of these probate alternatives are cheaper and faster than traditional probate.
+Some of these probate alternatives are cheaper and faster than traditional Texas probate.
 However, probate alternatives are not available or recommended in every situation.
 When you meet at our Dallas Probate Law Office, the attorney may suggest methods you might be able to use to avoid probate, including: